paivazov/textract_api/README.md

     "callback_url": "some_url.com"
 }
 ```
-After proceeding text extraction, API will send resulted text and id of uploaded file to callback_url
+After proceeding text extraction, API will send resulted text and id of uploaded file on callback_url

 ### To get text using file_id:
 ```shell